Dallas Dram Shop Act Lawyer

 When someone dies as a result of negligence from a motor vehicle accident, the family and estate have a claim against the negligent parties.
 We represent families and estates in obtaining restitution for their losses

-Call the Law Office of Doug Goyen at (972) 599 4100 or contact us on our website contact form for a free case review, consultation, and strategy session with our car crash lawyer in Dallas.
+Call the Law Office of Doug Goyen at (972) 599 4100 or contact us on our website contact form for a free case review, consultation, and strategy session with our car crash injury lawyer.
 We will summarize the case, identify the legal issues involved, and identify which legal issues will need the most attention in the case to maximize recovery.WHAT WE CHARGE

 There is no fee unless you win.
 We charge a contingency fee on Dram Shop Act cases in Texas, and on all personal injury cases, we handle.
 We are paid a percentage of what we recover for your case.
 This aligns our interests with your interests.
 The better we do for you the better we are paid in the case.